RunLLM/gitbook/operators/configuring-resource-constraints.md

     return pytorch.cuda.is_available() # returns true
 ```

 Allows the operator to access GPU resource in a Kubernetes cluster.
-Currently we limit an operator
+Currently, we limit an operator
 to access 1 GPU per invocation.
 If the Kubernetes cluster does not have an available GPU or if the
 `gpu_resource_name` is provided incorrectly, the operator will fail immediately with a
 helpful error message.

-To find the gpu_resource_name, run `kubectl describe node <name of node with GPU>` and look under
+To find the `gpu_resource_name` for Kubernetes, run `kubectl describe node <name of node with GPU>`
-the `Allocatable` section.
+and look under the `Allocatable` section.

 ### Number of CPUs